matrix-org/areweoidcyet/index.md

 This site is being used to track the progress of [Matrix](https://matrix.org) migrating to [OpenID Connect](https://openid.net/connect/) (OIDC) for authentication.
 You can join the discussion at [#matrix-auth:matrix.org](https://matrix.to/#/#matrix-auth:matrix.org).

-We have also set up the [Matrix OIDC Playground](https://github.com/vector-im/oidc-playground) which contains Homeservers, OIDC Providers and Clients for you to try out.
+We have also set up the [Matrix OIDC Playground](https://github.com/vector-im/oidc-playground) which contains Homeservers, OpenID Providers and Clients for you to try out.

 There are also some videos below showing some of the use cases in action.